 Recommended Temperatures for Outdoor Swimming Pools

 The most common temperature range for an outdoor swimming pool is between 78-84°F (25-29°C).
-This temperature range has been deemed the best choice by professionals due to its balance between comfort and safety; high enough so that swimmers’ bodies won’t go into shock from being too cold but low enough so they don’t overheat.
-The U.S National Swim School Association recommends having a thermometer installed inside your pool so that you can accurately track water temperature levels and ensure safe conditions at all times.
+This temperature range has been deemed the best choice by professionals due to its balance between comfort and safety: high enough so that swimmers’ bodies won’t go into shock from being too cold but low enough so they don’t overheat.
+The U.S. National Swim School Association recommends having a thermometer installed inside your pool so that you can accurately track water temperature levels and ensure safe conditions at all times.